-SUNY Orange offers many online and in-person classes throughout Orange County for individuals who are looking forward to improving their job opportunities or moving on to college by earning their GED Diploma.
-Emphasis will be on improving writing and math skills and using creative thinking and problem-solving strategies.
-If you are age 18 or older, call (845) 341-9543 or (845) 341-9532 to make an appointment with the GED program office to register.
+SUNY Orange offers many classes throughout Orange County for individuals who are looking forward to improving their job opportunities or moving on to college by earning their HSE.
+Emphasis will be on improving writing and math skills using creative thinking and problem-solving strategies.
+If you are ages 17 or 18, call (845) 341-9532 or (845) 341-9543 to make an appointment for the HSE program coordinator to meet with you and your parent or guardian.
+If you are 19 or older, you may register in person at Student Services Central in Middletown, Shepard Student Center, third floor.
+In Newburgh please call the CAPE HSE Coordinator at 845-341-9532 to make an appointment prior to registering.